Celyagd/celyagd.github.io/teaching/index.md

 ### English <a name="english"></a>

+- October 2019 - **Intro to you digital research environment** avec DRISS for URFIST of Lyon.

+- September 2019 - **CIRP (Create an Interdisciplinary Research Project) Week** at the CRI.
+Mentoring.

 - February 2019 - Participation (STS) in the course ["What am I doing What ?!
 A crash course on the philosophy of science"](https://cri-paris.org/fire/academic-program/fire-courses/philosophy-of-science/) avec Johannes Jaeger - FIRE Program (Doctoral school) - Centre de Recherches Interdisciplinaires